Delivering the Election – Overview of Elections Canada and the Federal Electoral System Briefing Book (October 2021)

 Since May 2007, the CEA provides for a general election to be held on a fixed date: the third Monday of October in the fourth calendar year following the previous general election.
-As the last general election took place on October 19, 2015, the next fixed election date is October 21, 2019.
-That said, the CEA does not prevent a general election from being called at another date.
+As the last general election took place on September 20, 2021, the next fixed election date is October 20, 2025.
+That said, the CEA does not prevent a general election from being called on another date.

 A federal general election is a massive operation whose success rests on the timely mobilization and deployment of human, material and technological resources in diverse environments across Canada.

 The planning process begins well before a general election—in fact, at the conclusion of the previous election.
 Elections Canada performs ongoing scans of its environment to assess changes in Canadian society and the agency's operating context.
 Using different types of research, and drawing on the experience of electors, poll workers and candidates, the agency can measure the success of its various initiatives and the progress it has made against its longer-term plans.

 In the months following a general election, Elections Canada consults key stakeholders, such as political parties and groups of electors, to gather feedback that may help the agency establish its strategic direction for the next general election and recommend legislative improvements.

 Specific improvement initiatives are then identified, made subject to formal business cases and, following a positive review, approved and funded.

 As new initiatives are progressively integrated into the agency's election delivery programs, Elections Canada begins assembling the resources (people, supplies, equipment and information) required to prepare for and deliver a general election.
 This "ramp-up" process is referred to as election readiness.
 Election readiness involves such things as: